bookofproofs/bookofproofs.github.io/_sources/history/18th-century/vega.md

 * On 1 April 1784, Vega was promoted to lieutenant and, in the same year, the second volume of his textbook appeared.
 * We should note that Vega's love of tables extended to his textbook, for this second volume contains trigonometric tables.
 * The year 1787 was particularly eventful for Vega.
-* This was also the year in which the 33-year old Vega married the 16-year old Josefa Swoboda.
 * The year 1787 was also significant in the history of the region for the wars in which Vega would participate over the following years began in that year.
 * Austria was unwillingly dragged into the conflict through the 1781 pact and when the Turks attacked Austria in 1788, Vega made it clear that he wanted to participate actively in the fighting.
 * Certainly someone in his position would have been expected to remain in Vienna, but Vega was keen to apply his theoretical expertise in military applications of mathematics to practical situations.